tc39/proposal-smart-pipelines/readme.md

   |> -#
   |> g(#, x)
 ```
+This pipeline is relatively flat, with only one level of indentation, and with
+each transformation step on its own line.

 Note that `|> f` is a bare unary function call.
 This is the same as `|> f(#)`,
 but the `#` is unnecessary; it is invisibly, tacitly implied.